freenas/freenas-docs/userguide/system.rst

 ---------

-This section contains settings to customize some of the reporting tools used by %brand%.
-These settings are described in :numref:`Table %s <reporting_options>`
+This section contains settings to customize some of the reporting tools These settings are described in
+:numref:`Table %s <reporting_options>`

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.16\linewidth-2\tabcolsep}